-Confidential personal counseling with a therapist is available for students on site, up to six visits, free of charge.
-Appointments can be made by contacting the counselor at mcgoverne@aquinascollege.edu or the Vice President for Student Life.
+Confidential personal counseling with a therapist may be available for students for up to six visits free of charge with a contracted counselor offsite.
+Referrals for confidential counseling may be made through the Office of Student Life.

 STUDENT LEARNING SERVICES